BioTheWolff/Jobwave/docs/Architecture.md

 Each microservice stores the WIDs (Worker IDs) and EIDs (Employer IDs) they receive and process, in order to use them as identification keys (or "primary keys" in a database).

-### Inter-service communication

-TODO: message broker and topics

 ### External communication

-As stated in its section, the [API gateway](#critical-services) is the only entrypoint of the application.
+The API gateway is the only entrypoint of the application.
 The gateway serves as a redirection hub, which guides all requests to the correct microservice based on the request path.
+The API gateway is created with [KongGateway](https://konghq.com/products/kong-gateway), which is a reliable and resilient framework that fits our needs.

 Paths are matched with a then-stripped prefix path.
 For example, a path `/users/my` would be forwarded to the [users microservice](#ms-users) with the path `/my`.
+Note that the rest of the request is left as-is, meaning the body, the request parameters, as well as the method are kept.

 It is the gateway's responsibility to verify all JWTs that are given to it.
 Only then, can the request be redirected to the correct microservice.
 Moreover, only specific routes are "public" (without JWT bearing), which means the default is a fully-protected microservice against which users have to authentify.
 This ensures the microservice which receives the request doesn't have to verify the JWT itself.

+_Note: The gateway is not responsible for user storage and management, as this functionality is responsibility of the [authentication microservice](#ms-authentication).
+The gateway only serves as a proxy and a token verifier in the authentication process._

+### Inter-microservice communication

+The message broker used in this project is Apache Kafka.
+The broker serves as a communication bridge between microservices, which allows for asynchronous and secure communication.
+Kafka's multi-tenancy management improves the overall security by ensuring each functional microservice has its own credentials.
+Moreover, microservices can leverage the consumer group principle to consume topics and use given messages for different purposes.

+#### Interactions

+TODO